 - Miscellaneous outstanding email outreach designs

-We examined over 350 alumni-focused emails from more than two dozen high profile universities in our Alumni Monitor coverage group.
-We profiled email communications ranging from large public institutions to small private colleges with large endowments.
+We examined over 350 alumni-focused emails from more than two dozen high-profile universities in our Alumni Monitor coverage group.
+We profiled email communications ranging from large public institutions to small, private colleges with large endowments.
 From this cross-section of universities, we saw impressive and notable emails in visual design, readability and impact.
-Each of the email categories in this report revealed a variety of styles within the broader email landscape.
+Each of the email categories in this report revealed a variety of styles within the broader landscape.
 Emails that use well-designed graphics or images, clear subject lines and direct messages were the most effective.

 Of particular note were the various approaches universities took to email design and layout.
 The majority of emails we profiled integrated the schools’ colors, mascots or logos.
-One school in particular achieved high marks in our email survey for its consistent branding, as the university’s outreach emails employed the same design, color scheme and professional graphics throughout.
-Other schools’ emails consistently incorporated social media links and call to action buttons for giving requests.
+One school in particular achieved high marks in our email survey for its consistent branding, as the university’s outreach emails employed the consistent design, color scheme and professional graphics.
+Other schools’ emails consistently incorporated social media links and call-to-action buttons for giving requests.

 Additional key findings in this report include:

 - Only two schools added a personalization element to their emails